Everything to Know About the Long & Lovable Dachshund Breed

 Grooming Recommendations

 Most Dachshunds have short, glossy, and soft coats which only require weekly brushing to remove dead hair.
-If you have a short-haired “Doxie,” you can look forward to below-average shedding.
+If you have a short-haired Doxie, you can look forward to below-average shedding.

-If you have a long-haired Dachshund, you’ll want to brush your pup’s beautiful hair daily to keep it free of knots, tangles, and excess hair.
+Wire-coat Dachshunds should be “stripped” twice a year to maintain their lovely coats.
+If you have a long-haired Dachshund breed, you’ll want to brush your pup’s beautiful hair daily to keep it free of knots, tangles, and excess hair.

 Health Recommendations